Before Year End: What's on Your Trucker To Do List?

 - Update your last

-testament.
-While you're at it, update your passwords
+will and testament.
+While you're at it, update your passwords and subscriptions list.

 - If you carry a pet